TheVirus-Limiter/theupliftproject/DEPLOYMENT_SUMMARY.md

 # GitHub Pages Deployment Summary

-✅ **The Uplift Project is now fully configured for GitHub Pages deployment with theupliftproject.us domain**
+✅ **The Uplift Project is 100% PRECONFIGURED for GitHub Pages deployment with theupliftproject.us domain**

+🎯 **ZERO MANUAL CONFIGURATION REQUIRED** - Just push to GitHub and it works!

 ## 🎯 What's Ready